Kruthiksp/Java8/README.md

     Group products by category.
 Within each category, -> find the average price.
 	-> find the highest-rated product.
+76. Given a List of Integers.
+    Collect them as a ';' separated String. using Custom collector.
 </pre>

 <!-- <h2>Bonus Problem Statements</h2>